lilit-nersisyan/fivepseq/README.rst

 - alt_dir - uses alternative directory by appending '+' suffix to existing (in case) output directory

+optional argument: --downsample/ --ds

+This arguments sets the p value threshold for outlier detection: point with less than the --ds probability of falling into Poisson distribution will be down-sampled.

 Note!
 -------
 bai index files should be in the same directory as the bam files